dmccreary/graph-rag/docs/glossary.md

 #### Subgraphs

 In GraphRAG, subgraphs refer to comprehensive subsets of a graph that encapsulate relational contexts within a larger structure.
 Retrieving subgraphs allows for capturing complex patterns, sequences, and dependencies, which are crucial for a deeper understanding of semantic connections in graph-based tasks​(GraphRAG-Survey).

+#### Synset

+A group of words or phrases that have similar meaning.

+For example, the words "baby", "infant" and "child" may be consider rough synonyms.

 #### Text-Attributed Graphs
 **Abbreviation**: TAGs<br/>